atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 ft
 .
 141
-with a request of this kind— — is a “pity to keep two, such fine girls, as “you and your sister are, confined in fo “retired a place, without letting you “see a little of life, and giving you “both an opportunity at least to make “your fortunes.”
+with a request of this kind— — is a “pity to keep two, such fine girls, as “you and your sister are, confined in fo “retired a place, without letting you “see a little of life, and giving you “both an opportunity at least to make “your fortunes."
 The careless ease with which Lumley mentioned Fanny with her sister, upon ft this occasion, perfectly convinced her that he had not the least intention of marrying her.
-She figheel again; yet llie thought with him, that it w” as a pity stie and her sister Should lose the golden opportunity he mentioned.
+She figheel again; yet llie thought with him, that it w" as a pity stie and her sister Should lose the golden opportunity he mentioned.
 The first time Fanny happened to be alone with her sister, she repeated what Lumley

 Lumley had said to her concerning them in a negligent manner.
 'Molly, not having had the smallest idea of the Lumleys leaving the country, was quite struck at the intelligence, and exclaimed — “Good God!
 This place, “will be absolutely a desert when thy
 “are gone.
-We must persuade our mother to go too.”
+We must persuade our mother to go too."
-You may easily persuade my mo“ “” said Fanny; “but, I think, Ijil “my father will never be prevailed Ijj upon.” i“ “don’t know that, ” answered
+You may easily persuade my mo“ “" said Fanny; “but, I think, Ijil “my father will never be prevailed Ijj upon." i“ “don’t know that, " answered
-III Molly, “it will be worth while to try ijl “at least” ”
+III Molly, “it will be worth while to try ijl “at least" "
 #
 /

 .
 143
 As soon as the last word was out of her mouth, stie ran to Mrs. Selby, and informed her that they Should soon lose Sir Thomas and Lady Lumley.
 /
-Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied — “It is impossible— — “down on purpose to live retired, and “to Save money; it is not at all likely, “therefore, that they should return to “London.”
+Mrs, Selby, though She was much hurt by this information, was willing, like many other people, to push'off the evil day; and not chusing to believe what was So very disagreeable to her, repsied — “It is impossible— — “down on purpose to live retired, and “to Save money; it is not at all likely, “therefore, that they should return to “London."
 Molly answered, “I am pretty Sure, ‘‘ that my intelligence is true, as my “Sister received it from Mr. Lumley. —
 «